hacksider/Deep-Live-Cam/README.md

 ```
 brew install python-tk@3.10
 ```
 ##### DONE!!!
-If you don't have any GPU, You should be able to run roop using `python run.py` command.
+If you don't have any GPU, You should be able to run Deep-Live-Cam using `python run.py` command.
 Keep in mind that while running the program for first time, it will download some models which can take time depending on your network connection.

 #### 5. Proceed if you want to use GPU acceleration (optional)